kushkrg/Student-Registration-Crud-Operation/README.md

 Import database from our given .sql file

-and dont forgot to create a image folder in your directory "upload_image"
+and dont forgot to create a image folder in your directory "upload_images"